lmigonzalez/lmigonzalez/readme.md

 #Hi there 👋🏼

 My name is Luis.
 I'm a Full Stack Web Developer based in Miami, Fl.
-Since I can remember, I have been very passionate about technology; therefore, doing code is more than a profession is a lifestyle. ⚙️
+Since I can remember, I have been very passionate about technology; therefore, doing code is more than a profession it is a lifestyle. ⚙️

 ###Where to find me: